 Chris Aliano begins his third year as Director of Athletic Communications and fourth with the Merrimack Athletic Department.

-Aliano oversees the publicity of Merrimack's 22 Division II and two Division I varsity programs while serving as the primary media contact for men's ice hockey, football, men's and women's lacrosse, and women's golf.
+Aliano oversees the publicity of Merrimack's 22 Division II and two Division I varsity programs while serving as the primary media contact for men's ice hockey, football, men's and women's lacrosse, and women's golf, as well as the department's administrators and coaches.

 In addition to overseeing all athletic communication, traditional media and new media initiatives within the department, Aliano oversees the entirety of the Athletic Department's website; furthermore, he is in charge of the designing of media guides, press releases, game programs, brochures and other graphic design content.